lyft/goruntime/README.md

 ## Overview

-Goruntime is a Go client for Runtime application level feature flags and configuration.
+Goruntime is a Go client for Runtime application level feature flags and.

 ## Installation